shsagir/play-area-sync/docs/htaccess.md

 ## Common .htaccess usage

 You usually will not have to wrangle with `.htaccess`.
 Modern frameworks and CMS come with predefined ones, that are also managed.
-You will also find copy-pastable examples in context on these help pages here on fortrabbit.
+You will also find examples in context on these help pages here on fortrabbit.
 Following are common categories of usage:

 ### Redirects

 The most common use case for `.htaccess` is to re-write URLs with `mod_rewrite`.
 You can direct requests to a subdirectory, add the www subdomain to all requests, prettify URLs by omitting file endings, [force https](https#toc-redirect-all-requests-to-https) and much more.

-### Redirect all requests to the primary domain
+#### Redirect all requests to the primary domain

 Once you've added a [custom domain](/domains) you may want to prevent requests to your [App URL](/app#toc-app-url).
 The example below shows how to set up a redirect in your `.htaccess` file.